elmarquez/ngSolr/README.md

 EAC-AJAX: Faceted Search Interface to Solr EAC Data Index
 =========================================================

-EAC-AJAX is a single page, Javascript web application for searching EAC and EAC-CPF data in Apache Solr.
+EAC-AJAX is a single page, Javascript web application for searching and presenting EAC-CPF data in Apache Solr.
 The application is easy to customize and deploy.
+Includes interfaces and display components for:

  * Document search
  * Image search
  * Map search

 Setup
 -----